calvindotsg/financial-modelling/README.md

 The Stock History Analysis project aims to determine the preferred portfolio composition from constituents within the S&P 500 index.
 This is achieved by analyzing historical stock data using various technical analysis models.
 The project is currently in its initial iteration and is a work in progress.

 ## Objectives
-The primary objective of this iteration is to:
 - Retrieve and clean historical stock data for analysis.
 - Calculate key financial metrics that will serve as inputs for technical analysis models.
 - Store historical stock price data with a suitable schema in Google Firestore document database.